Brennan Dickenson

 Dickenson's career began at Southampton before moving on to Conference South side Dorchester Town.
 He earned a move to Championship side Brighton & Hove Albion in 2012.
 He failed to break into the Brighton first team, instead heading out on loan to Chesterfield, AFC Wimbledon and Northampton Town.
 He was released in 2014, joining League One side Gillingham.
 He joined Colchester United after two seasons with the Kent club.
+With Colchester, he won the club's Player of the Year award in his first season.
+After three seasons with Colchester, he had spells with Milton Keynes Dons and Exeter City before moving to Carlisle United in 2020.
+He spent three seasons in total with Carlisle before signing with Oldham Athletic in 2023.
+Dickenson signed on loan with Hartlepool United in 2024.

 Career

 Brighton & Hove Albion

 Born in Ferndown, former Southampton trainee Dickenson signed for Championship club Brighton & Hove Albion in January 2012 for an undisclosed fee from Dorchester Town.
 He had scored five goals in 22 Conference South games during the first half of the 2011–12 season.
 He joined League Two side Chesterfield on a one-month loan deal on 8 November 2012.
 He scored on his professional debut on 10 November after replacing Mark Randall 61-minutes into a 3–2 defeat by Bristol Rovers.
 He made five starts and six substitute appearances during his time with the Spireites.

 AFC Wimbledon signed Dickenson on loan for one-month in February 2013.
 He made his debut on 23 February in Wimbledon's 1–0 win at Dagenham & Redbridge, before scoring in consecutive games, first against Cheltenham Town in a 2–1 defeat, and then a week later in a 3–2 home win over York City.
 In all, Dickenson made seven appearances for the Dons, before agreeing a one-year contract extension with Brighton at the end of the season.

 Still without a first-team appearance for Brighton, Dickenson was allowed to leave on loan for League Two once again, this time for Northampton Town until the end of the 2013–14 season on 8 February 2014.
 He made his debut the same day as Northampton fell to a 2–0 home defeat by Plymouth Argyle.
 He scored one goal for the club, in a 2–0 win against Hartlepool United on 22 February, and made 13 league appearances.

 In May 2014, Dickenson had a contract clause invoked extending his contract by one season.